Releem/awesome-mysql-performance/README.md

 # awesome-mysql-performance
-🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance
+🔥 A curated list of awesome links related to MySQL / MariaDB / Percona configuration tuning for improve performance

 ## Articles